-3. Regionally controlled:
+3. Regionally Controlled

-Widespread and well established in particular regions e.g. blackberries and ragwort.
-It is the responsibility of the landowner to take all reasonable steps to prevent the growth and spread of these weeds.
+Are widespread and established in a region, e.g. blackberries and ragwort.
+It is the responsibility of the Landowner to prevent the growth and spread of these weeds on their land and on a roadside that adjoins the Landowner's land, except declared main roads & freeways.